healthbadge/episimmer/examples/Basic_Disease_Models/Stochastic_SIR/README.md

 ## Additional Information
-Episimmer has used this example as a fundamental Stochastic model which uses the SIR compartmentalised representation.
+This example is the fundamental Stochastic model in Episummer which uses the SIR compartmentalised representation.